Table of Contents_

 Sealed lead-acid batteries were the first rechargeable batteries to be invented, making them extremely popular for a number of use-case scenarios.

 Sealed lead-acid batteries were the first rechargeable batteries to be invented, making them extremely popular for a number of use-case scenarios.
 They can often be found in golf carts, electric automobiles, and other large electric vehicles.
-They are extremely reliable, making them a common choice for some heavier-than-average scooters.
+They are extremely reliable, making them a common choice for heavier-than-average scooters.
 Sealed lead-acid batteries are extremely heavy, however, so they will not be found in many modern and light scooter designs.
 Additionally, these batteries take much longer to recharge than lithium batteries.

 Nickel-metal hydride batteries (also known as NiMH) are an extremely safe option for scooter manufacturers, as they have never had issues catching fire as was the case with lithium batteries.
 They boast an average weight when compared to other battery types and fewer materials.
 The downsides of NiMH batteries are that they take a long time to charge and they do not excel with extreme temperatures.
 The voltage output with these batteries will decrease if it becomes too hot or too cold.
 They can also become permanently damaged if a consumer tries to use them in some unofficial quick-charge capacity.